pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`minimap`

-This code sets up a game window using the Arcade library, where a player sprite can move around and collide with walls.
-It includes a minimap that shows the player's position within a larger map.
-The camera follows the player as they move, and the player can be controlled using the arrow keys.
+This code demonstrates how to implement a mini-map feature in a game using the Arcade library in Python.
+The mini-map provides a small overview of the game environment, allowing the player to see the entire map layout in a compact form.
+The code includes functionality to render the game environment and player position onto the mini-map, providing a visual aid for navigation and spatial awareness within the game.
+Additionally, it shows how to implement camera scrolling to keep the player centered on the screen, and how to manage multiple cameras for different purposes, such as sprite rendering and GUI elements.

 minimap_camera.py
 -----------------